zvictor/ArgueJS/README.md

   // ...
 ```
-The default value for an optional parameter is `undefined`.
+If no value is passed to an optional parameter, then its value will be `undefined`.
-To set a default value for your parameter take a look at [default values](#default-values).
+To set a default value for your parameter, take a look at [default values](#default-values).

 ### Default values